"Used To" / "Be Used To" / "Get Used To": What's the Difference? [Updated]

 In these examples, the process of becoming normal isn't complete yet.
 In other words, the situation is somewhere between new and normal.

-Gotten used to
+gotten used to

 Have you gotten used to waking up early every morning?

-Got used to
+got used to

-This is the past tense.
-Here, the process of becoming normal is complete.
+With "got used to," the process of becoming normal is complete.

 I hated my long commute at first, but I got used to it.

-Sometimes people don't get used to things even though a lot of time has passed.
+Sometimes, people don't get used to things even though a lot of time has passed.

 She never got used to eating with chopsticks.